 1. When you’re invited, ask what you can bring.
 Thanksgiving dinners aren’t like most dinners where the guests don’t bring anything but their appetite.
 This is a feast, so your host might appreciate the help.
 As you ask, offer some suggestions of what you’re comfortable bringing.
 A lot of hosts don’t want to ask you to do something out of your comfort zone, especially if they don’t know you well enough to know what your kitchen skills are, so they simply won’t ask.
 Try saying something like this: “You’re kind to include me in your Thanksgiving!
 What may I bring?
 I’m open for anything; however, I do make a sweet potato casserole and pumpkin cheesecake bars that everyone seems to enjoy a lot.”

 2. If the host doesn’t want you to bring anything, don’t come empty-handed.
-Bringing a hostess gift of non-food, beverage, or flowers is perfectly acceptable in Thanksgiving manners.
-(More about this in an upcoming post.)
+Bringing a hostess gift of non-food, beverage, or flowers is thoughtful and kind.
+This post on Host(ess) Gift Etiquette shares all the details about what and what not to give.
 Here are a few ideas to get you started.
-Try getting something that’s used when entertaining: coasters, place cards (for another holiday), tea or guest towels, or a Christmas decoration since it’s only about a month away.
-Pier One Imports, Pottery Barn, Crate & Barrel, Ross and Marshall’s are all great places to find hostess gifts.
+Try getting something that’s used when entertaining: coasters, place cards (for another holiday), or a Christmas decoration since it’s only about a month away.
+Pottery Barn, Crate & Barrel, Ross, and Marshall’s are all great places to find hostess gifts.

 3. “Sing for your supper.”
 In other words, be a great guest.
 Introduce yourself to everyone you don’t know.
 Start conversations by sharing how you know the host.
-Offer to refill drinks, ask to help in the kitchen while the hostess is cooking and after dinner while she’s cleaning up.
+Offer to refill drinks, ask to help in the kitchen while the hosts are cooking and after dinner while they’re cleaning.
 Entertain the kids.
-Find a quiet/shy person in the room and try striking up a conversation.
+Find a quiet/shy person in the room and strike up a conversation.
 Pay attention to the oldest folks and make them feel like the treasures they are.
-Remember, though, that there are a few topics to avoid at every gathering, including this one.
+Remember, though, there are a few counter-intuitive topics to avoid at every gathering.